OnapleRPG/Itemizer/README.md

   }
 ]
 ```
-_The first craft requires a stone axe to craft the item referenced "1", the second craft enable us to cook a cooked_porkchop into a coal,
-and the third one is used to craft the item referenced "2" with three sticks aligned in a vertical centered line (notice the whitespaces before and after the "a")_
+_The first craft requires a stone axe to craft the item referenced "1", the second craft enable us to cook a cooked_porkchop into a coal, and the third one is used to craft the item referenced "king_sword" with three sticks aligned in a vertical centered line (notice the whitespaces before and after the "a")_
+_In case you wanted to make the same recipe with a square pattern: `pattern : ["aaa", "a a", "aaa"]`_

+### Global configuration
+In the global configuration file, you can change plugin settings for default names in item descriptions.
+* __RewriteParts__: instead of using default Minecraft notation for _enchantments_, _modifiers_ , _unbreakable_ , _canMine_ ; you can choose to change their name.
+For each key in this object, set `false` to let default look or `true` to rewrite it.
+* __DefaulColor__: if you decide to rewrite a part, you can choose the color of each element in this object.
+* __EnchantRewrite__: you can change the name of an enchantment in this object.
+If you let an enchantment blank, it will not appear.
+* __ModifierRewrite__: you can change an attribute name (AttributeModifier like `generic.attackDamage`) as you like in this object.
+* __CanMineRewrite__ and __UnbreakableRewrite__ are string to overwrite the default text of those traits.

+You can choose to edit the config file or use `/configure <Type> <Key> [value]` command.
+__Be careful using the command, the file will be overwritten__

 ### Affix

-Affix are modifiers who can be applied to items.
-They are pre-registered in pools (different from the pools used for items).
-They are stored
+Affix are buffs/debuffs that can be applied to items.
-in the `affix.conf` file as an HOCON file.
+They are pre-registered in pools (*not* related to the pools used for items).
+They are stored in the `affix.conf` file as an HOCON file.

 The root is `affixes`, it contains a list of affix groups.

 A group is categorized by its `group` name.
 it's a schematic name only used for configuration like damage, speed, balanced, only_negative, etc...
-It will be
-used to attach a group to an item.
+It will be used to attach a group to an item.

- And then the multiples `tiers` of each affix.
+Then there are multiples `tiers` for each affix.
- A tier is like a power level. `__class__` is the implementation of the affix, you can use your own
- (leave it as is if you don't know what that mean).
+A tier is like a power level. `__class__` is the implementation of the affix, you can use your own (leave it as is if you don't know what that mean).

- You can set a `prefix` and `suffix` which modify the name item.
-Don't leave space before and after,
+You can set a `prefix` and a `suffix` to modify the item name.
+Don't leave space before and after.
- these arguments will be set afterward.
- The `probability` is the chance to choose this tiers more than another. the smaller it is, the less chance you have
- to get this tier.
-Be careful to stay under the probability of one otherwise the tier which total probability exceeds 1 will never get picked.
+The `probability` is the chance to choose this tiers more than another. the smaller it is, the less chance you have to get this tier.
+Be careful to stay under the probability of 1, otherwise the tier which total probability exceeds 1 will never get picked.

- And then : the **attributes**, `attributes` are the modifiers of the data who change the item statistics.
+Then, the `attributes` are the data modifiers which change the item statistics.
- you have 4 properties , `name`, `slot`, `amount` and `operation`. value are the same than vanilla.
+You have 4 properties , `name`, `slot`, `amount` and `operation`.
+Value are the same than vanilla.
 If you want more details about *AttributeModifiers* check the Minecraft [wiki](https://minecraft.gamepedia.com/Attribute)